lattejed/learnyouatezos.com/pages/chapter_01450.md

 ###Securing your key

 It's strongly recommended that you back up your key redundantly (e.g., mutliple USB drives in multiple secure locations).
-Your passphrase should also be backed up in a separate secure location.
+Your passphrase should also be backed up in a *separate* secure location.

 <warning>
 If you lose your key *or* your passphrase the associated `tz` address can *never be* recovered.
 If you have any XTZ in that address, it will be lost forever.
-It is not possible, by design, to recover a passphrase or a key using any method.
 </warning>

 <warning>